openhwgroup/cva6/docs/01_cva6_user/RISCV_Instructions.rst

     **Invalid values**: NONE

-    **Exception raised**: jumps to an incorrect instruction address will usually quickly raise an exception.
-An exception is raised on taken branch or unconditional jump if the target address is not aligned on 4-byte or 2-byte boundary, because the core supports compressed instructions.
+    **Exception raised**: jumps to an unaligned address (4-byte or 2-byte boundary) will usually raise an exception.

 - **JALR**: Jump and Link Register